pedrokpp/pedrokpp/README.md

 #### Welcome to my world

-💑 For some random reason, I fell in love with back end development
+💑 For some random reason I fell in love with back end development

-🎓 Currently learning more about C++ and some web developments frameworks
+🎓 Currently learning more about front end development in order to be a good full stack developer

 🎉 17 years old